Lorenzovagliano/GraphFacesFinder/README.md

     ./faces

-- The format of the inputs must utilize the following format:
+- The format of the inputs must be the following:

   N(number of vertices) M(number of edges)
   <p>